Columbus Misdemeanor Defense Lawyers

 How A Conviction Can Change Your Future

 A minor misdemeanor, such as marijuana possession under 100 grams, may result in a fine up to $150.
 More serious offenses, like a first-degree misdemeanor such as assault, can lead to up to 180 days in jail and fines up to $1,000.
 Understanding these classifications and potential penalties is crucial if you are arrested and charged with a misdemeanor.
-In addition to legal fines, a conviction can also damage your reputation with friends and family; you may also have difficulty gaining employment and keeping your current job, housing, or education.
+In addition to legal fines, a misdemeanor conviction can also damage your reputation with friends and family; you may also have difficulty gaining employment and keeping your current job, housing or education.

 Seasoned Guidance And Answers In Your Case